WalletWasabi/WasabiDoc/docs/using-wasabi/StartupParameters.md

 ## Available commands

+It is possible to start Wasabi with specific parameters.
+The parameters override the configurations in the configuration file.

 When entering the commands on the command line, they are capital letter insensitive.

-These parameters work for both the GUI and the [Daemon](/using-wasabi/Daemon.md).
+The parameters work for both the GUI and the [Daemon](/using-wasabi/Daemon.md).

 ### Config file configurations